positively-charged/bcc/doc/details.md

 }
 ```

 A `static assert` statement is executed at compile time.
-If the condition is `false`, the compiler outputs an error message, and the compilation is aborted.
+If the condition is false, the compiler outputs an error message, and the compilation is aborted.

 ```
 script "Main" open {